 Not unless you mean an emergency exit, which is gonna set off every single alarm in this place!

 Hey, calm down.
 Rei smiled and looked up,

 I’ve got an idea.

 Warren stared into the front doors of the library.
-No one was coming out.
-He fidgeted with the phone cord.
+No one came out.
+They fidgeted with the phone cord.
 A blank van pulled up next to the entrance, on the concrete footpath.
-He hung up the phone and walked out of the booth, closed the door, and acted as casual as he could manage.
-He started heading towards the out‐of‐sight bench that they’d met up at before Before he went behind the wall however, he took one last look at the library.
+They hung up the phone, walked out of the booth, closed the door, and acted as casual as they could.
+They started to head towards the out‐of‐sight bench that they’d met up at.
+Before they went behind the wall however, they took one last look at the library.
 Nothing.
-He looked up to the sky in his stress and exasperation.
+They looked up to the sky in stress and exasperation.

-He saw an orange-red blur as his eyes passed over the roof of the library.
-He looked back towards it.
+They saw an red‐orange blur as their eyes passed over the roof of the library.
+They looked closer at it.

-Through a hole in the stained glass windows, Rei was struggling to lift Sechson and Vert, while they were both carrying metal backpacks.
-Warren’s eyes went wide, and he pulled out his binoculars again.
-She’d managed to pull everyone up, but had exhausted herself in the process, and once she’d cleared the glass, her wings gave out, and they all tumbled on the sloped roof.
-Vert had steadied herself against the side of the roof, and began climbing down the fire escape ladder, wide‑eyed, and as fast as she could.
-Rei stood back up, for a moment, before collapsing.
+Through a hole in the stained glass windows, Rei struggled to lift Sechson and Vert, while they both carried metal backpacks.
+Warren’s eyes went wide, and they pulled out their binoculars again.
+She’d managed to pull everyone up, but had exhausted herself in the process.
+Once she’d cleared the glass, her wings gave out, and they all tumbled on the sloped roof.
+Vert had steadied herself against the side of the roof, and began to climb down the fire escape ladder, wide‑eyed, and as fast as she could.
+Rei stood back up, for a moment, then collapsed.
 Warren watched as Sechson abandoned his backpack and jumped over to her, and he caught her just before she could slip and fall off of the building.